ifydev/Dimensify/README.md

     - `amplified`
     - `large_biomes`
     - `customized`
-    - `DEFAULT_1_1`
+    - `default_1_1`

 Dimension type is what kind of generation to use.
-Possible values are displayed above.
+Possible values are displayed above, and come from Minecraft.

 Arguments:
   * `name`